 Karen requires a 50% down payment of your chosen price of the commission before she can begin on your commission.
 Once she has completed the piece, she requires the second payment before she ships it out (only for drawings $250 and under, as well as paintings).
 She accepts cash, check, Venmo, or Paypal (in which case she will send you an invoice).

 Size and Materials

-Typical drawing paper sizes are 11"x14" and 18"x24"; you're welcome to request other conventional sizes.
+Typical drawing paper sizes are 11"x14" and 18"x24".
 Karen works only with high quality, archival paper brands such as Canson, Arches, and Strathmore.
 If she is working with charcoal and/or pastel, she will spray the piece with a special fixative that will keep the medium on the page.
 All acrylic paintings are done on 1.5" thick, high-quality gallery canvas, and vary greatly in size--let Karen know approximately what size you're looking for.

 Pricing and Mediums

 $200 - 2 figures on 11"x14" paper4$250 -

 $350 - 2 figures on 18"x24" paper (free shipping within US!)

 $450 - 3 figures on 18"x24" paper (free shipping within US!)